VoidDeficit/WebControlPC/README.md

 The WebSocket interface is hosted on port 81 and broadcasts the power state of your PC to all connected clients.

 ### JSON API
-⋅⋅⋅(The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.)
+* The API is accessible through the "/state" endpoint, and clients can send a GET request to retrieve the current state of the server.
-⋅⋅⋅(The state is returned in JSON format.)
+* The state is returned in JSON format.)

 # Credits
 This project was created by VoidDeficit and is licensed under the MIT License.